FriendsOfShopware/shopware-cli/wiki/docs/commands/extension.md

 Parameters:

 * path - Path to extension folder.
 This can be also multiple directories.
-F.e: `SHOPWARE_PROJECT_ROOT=/var/www/myshop/ shopware-cli extension build MyPlugin MySecondPlugin`
+For example: `SHOPWARE_PROJECT_ROOT=/var/www/myshop/ shopware-cli extension build MyPlugin MySecondPlugin`.

 Environment-Variables:

-* SHOPWARE_PROJECT_ROOT (optional) - Path to a installed shopware to speed up building.
-F.e: `SHOPWARE_PROJECT_ROOT=/var/www/myshop/ shopware-cli extension build MyPlugin`
+* SHOPWARE_PROJECT_ROOT (optional) - Path to an installed Shopware to speed up building.
+For example: `SHOPWARE_PROJECT_ROOT=/var/www/myshop/ shopware-cli extension build MyPlugin`.

 ## shopware-cli extension admin-watch

-Starts a admin-watcher using ESBuild to build the JS and CSS assets into the extension folder
+Starts an admin-watcher using ESBuild to build the JS and CSS assets into the extension folder.

 Parameters: